Toward One Wausau

-Starting in the spring, Toward One Wausau will hold a series of public deliberations across the community to achieve broad and diverse participation.
+Starting in the spring, Toward One Wausau held a series of public deliberations across the community to achieve broad and diverse participation.

-Using a small-group setting, with people sitting around each other, participants will begin by sharing individual stories of what community means to them.
+Using a small-group setting, with people sitting around each other, participants shared individual stories of what community means to them.
 “We want to provide a safe space to share concerns about recent or past events that concern them, and that will be addressed in a constructive way,” Giordano, said.

 “Toward One Wausau: A Dialogue on Community Diversity” aims to help people start the conversations, often difficult, that will help find common ground for action on addressing diversity issues in a constructive way.

 “Wausau is becoming much more culturally diverse.
 But along with that diversity comes some perceptions – and misconceptions – about people of different ethnicities,” said Maysee Herr, a UW-Stevens Point professor and member of the One Wausau organizing committee.
 “We’ve also seen racial divisions in the Wausau area.
 The recent conviction of a teen in the homicide of another youth has laid bare some of these tensions.”